-A TED Prize winner is a dreamer and a doer: that rare and powerful combination of someone who knows how to capture imaginations and how to make a measurable impact.
+A TED Prize winner is a dreamer and a doer: that rare and powerful combination of someone who knows how to capture imaginations and make a measurable impact.
 Here, valuable advice for TED Prize nominators and finalists.

 - The nomination form is designed to gather the nitty gritty information about the nominee.
 Each TED Prize nominee will be fully researched by the TED Prize team.